PressCrew/infinity/dashboard/docs/options_sections.md

 ## Theme Options: Sections

+Infinity options are grouped into sections.
+Sections play an important role in how options are displayed in the options panel.

+<ul class="infinity-docs-menu"></ul>

+### Configuration

 To define a section, you add something like this to your options.ini file BEFORE any options that will be assigned to that section are defined.
 Section names must be all lower case.